Get a Free Case Review

 Any assault charge in Philadelphia is serious.
 However, aggravated assault charges are even more serious than other types of assault allegations.
 While simple assault is a misdemeanor, aggravated assault is a felony offense, which means the penalties are substantially greater.
 If you are convicted of aggravated assault in Philadelphia, you could be imprisoned for years, in addition to facing costly fines.
 You will also sustain damage to your reputation and could even lose your job.

 In light of the dire consequences that can result from a conviction of aggravated assault or other violent felony crimes, it is critical to be represented by an experienced Philadelphia aggravated assault defense lawyer.
 The legal team at the Law Offices of Lloyd Long has successfully handled numerous aggravated assault cases and is prepared to build a robust defense on your behalf.
+It is urgent to act quickly if you, your spouse, boyfriend or girlfriend, or a family member has been arrested for aggravated assault.
+Our Philadelphia criminal defense lawyers are available 24 hours a day, seven days a week, to provide assistance.

-How is Aggravated Assault is Defined in Philadelphia
+How is Aggravated Assault Defined in Philadelphia

 The crime of assault can be broken down into two rather broad categories.
 These categories are simple assault and aggravated assault.
 Simple assault, as defined under § 2701 of Title 18 of the Pennsylvania Consolidated Statutes, occurs when a person attempts to cause, or knowingly, intentionally, or recklessly causes, bodily harm to another person.
 Simple assault may also occur when you negligently cause bodily harm with a deadly weapon.
 Simple assault can also include attempts to place another person in fear of a threat of bodily harm using physical menace.
 Simple assault also includes using a hypodermic needle to penetrate a law enforcement officer during an arrest or search.

 Aggravated assault is similar to simple assault, but tends to include more serious forms of bodily harm under conditions considered more morally reprehensible.
-Aggravated assault is defined under§ 2702 of Title 18 of the Pennsylvania Consolidated Statutes as causing, or attempting to cause, either intentionally, knowingly, or recklessly, serious bodily harm under conditions that can be described as indifferent to human life.
+Aggravated assault is defined under § 2702 of Title 18 of the Pennsylvania Consolidated Statutes as causing, or attempting to cause, either intentionally, knowingly, or recklessly, serious bodily harm under conditions that can be described as indifferent to human life.
 Aggravated assault may also cover assault using a deadly weapon and assault against law enforcement or peace officers.

 It is important to understand the distinctions between simple and aggravated assault because aggravated assault may only be charged if specific conditions or circumstances are present.
 A defendant must have the requisite mindset or intent to cause serious bodily harm.
 Also, the conditions under which the harm is caused must be so depraved that the defendant can be said to have no regard for the alleged victim’s life.
 While these criteria are quite severe, they also set a high burden for prosecutors.
 Our dedicated team of Philadelphia aggravated assault attorneys can help you fight your charges and protect your rights in court.

-What are Common Types of Aggravated Assault Charges
+What are Common Types of Aggravated Assault Charges in Philadelphia?

 • Accusations of assaulting a police officer